Compact object: Exotic stars

 An exotic star is a hypothetical compact star composed of something other than electrons, protons, and neutrons balanced against gravitational collapse by degeneracy pressure or other quantum properties.
 These include strange stars (composed of strange matter) and the more speculative preon stars (composed of preons).

 Exotic stars are hypothetical, but observations released by the Chandra X-Ray Observatory on April 10, 2002, detected two candidate strange stars, designated RX J1856.5-3754 and 3C58, which had previously been thought to be neutron stars.
 Based on the known laws of physics, the former appeared much smaller and the latter much colder than they should, suggesting that they are composed of material denser than neutronium.
 However, these observations are met with skepticism by researchers who say the results were not conclusive.

 Quark stars and strange stars

 If neutrons are squeezed enough at a high temperature, they will decompose into their component quarks, forming what is known as a quark matter.
 In this case, the star will shrink further and become denser, but instead of a total collapse into a black hole, it is possible that the star may stabilize itself and survive in this state indefinitely, so long as no more mass is added.
 It has, to an extent, become a very large nucleon.
-A star in this hypothetical state is called a "quark star" or more specifically a "strange star".
+A star in this hypothetical state is called a "quark star" or more specifically a "strange star", because under sufficiently high pressure it becomes energetically more favorable for one third of the quarks to transform to strange quarks.
 The pulsar 3C58 has been suggested as a possible quark star.
 Most neutron stars are thought to hold a core of quark matter but this has proven difficult to determine observationally.